pravega/.github/how-to-release.md

 6. Finalize the release
 7. Promote the release

-For Pravega releases, all these steps should be done.

-For the other ecosystem projects, as most of the validation is already done in the Pravega release voting phase, step 4 and 5 can be skipped to reduce the complexity and accelerate the whole pipeline.

 As the current projects have dependencies within these projects, the formal release should happen in the following order.

 > Pravega -> Pravega Keycloak Client / Pravega Spark Connector -> Pravega Schema Registry -> Pravega Flink Connector -> Pravega Samples

 # Decide to release
 Deciding to release is the first step of the release process.
 This is a consensus-based decision of the entire community, There is no formal process to decide to release, but any objections needs to be resolved by consensus before starting the release.

-Selecting a Release Manager is the next step.
+## Select a release manager

 All the project committers can volunteer to be the release manager, and the steering committee can select or propose one as the release manager.

+If there are multiple volunteers, the steering committee should discuss and select a release manager, preferrably on a first-come-first-serve basis.
+All the other volunteers will be backup candidates if the designated one is unavailable or unable to perform their duties.

+If there is no volunteer or backup, the steering committee will need to discuss and choose one from the previous release managers as the release manager.

-Release managers should take responsibility to track the release progress and perform the actions during the whole release phase.
+Release managers should take responsibility to track the release progress and perform the actions during the whole release phase, and is responsible for all releases associated with a major release(i.e., 0.7.x, which included 0.7.0 through 0.7.3).

 # Prepare for the release